UMM-CSci-3601-S18/iteration-4-megabittron/README.md

 ## Setup

-### For a live build
-To begin, clone the repository, then run build.sh.
-Then the project can be run using the generated 3601.sh file.
-This can be connected to using any typical http connection through a web browser.

-An example of a live build can be found at https://mypanda.website/

-### For a production build
 For IntelliJ users, you should be able to clone this repository inside IntelliJ

 - When prompted to create a new IntelliJ project, select **yes**.